khromov/stale-while-revalidate-cache/README.md

 #### revalidateFailed

 Emitted whenever the revalidate function failed, whether that is synchronously when the cache is bypassed or asynchronously.

+#### revalidateTimeoutNotExceeded

+Emitted when the task function was supposed to be invoked, but there is already a running function trying to update that key.
+(See `staleRevalidateTimeout` option)

 ### Example